 - Pretending that everything is perfect.

-It means approaching those challenges with a positive mindset, believing in one’s ability to overcome them.
+It means approaching those challenges with a positive mindset, and believing in one’s ability to overcome them.

 Realistic optimism combines the best of both worlds, allowing for a positive outlook while acknowledging the challenges.

 The Modern Relevance of Optimism